russell-archer/StoreHelper/README.md

 As you can see we filter the `products` array to return only products of a specific type using `Product.type`.

-Now we'll update the UI in `ContentView`:
+Now we'll update the UI in `Purchases`:

 ```swift
 struct ContentView: View {